Chapter 9: Back in action

 "Well then," Urahara said, preparing to stand up, "I still have much to do, so-"

 "So this is where you've been hiding!"
 She pointed her finger at Urahara accusingly.
-The poor man had just managed to get back to his feet, but Yoruichi promptly pushed him back down on his ass.
+The poor man had just managed to get back to his feet, but Yoruichi promptly pushed him right back on his ass.
 "I'm sick of your excuses, Kisuke!
 Open the damn portal right now!"

 "But Yoruichiii," he complained childishly while rubbing his pained backside, "It's too dangerous for you to go to Hueco Mundo by yourself again!"

 "Then it's a good thing I won't be going alone, isn't it?" she bit back.
 "Nelliel will be joining me," she elaborated rather haughtily, crossing her arms.
 The pair continued to argue loudly, either not realizing or simply not caring that Ichigo was there.
-He didn't really understand what was going on; why on Earth would Yoruichi want to go back to Hueco Mundo after everything that happened the last time around?

 "Dammit, Kisuke!
 I know he's hiding something, and I want to know what it is!
 Uryu said so too; thanks to him I even have a good idea of where to look!"